ansible/ansible/README.md

     > ansible webservers -m git -a "repo=git://foo dest=/srv/myapp version=HEAD"

+Since ansible modules can notify change handlers (see 'Playbooks') it is possible to tell ansible to run specific tasks when the code is updated, such as deploying Perl/Python/PHP/Ruby directly from git and then restarting apache.

 Other Modules
 =============

-Ansible has lots of other modules.
+Ansible has lots of other modules and they are growing.

-See the library directory for lots of extras.
-There's also a manpage, [ansible-modules(5)](https://github.com/mpdehaan/ansible/blob/master/docs/man/man5/ansible-modules.5.asciidoc) that covers all the options they take.
-You can read the asciidoc in github in the 'docs' directory.
+See the library directory in the source checkout or the manpage:
+[ansible-modules(5)](https://github.com/mpdehaan/ansible/blob/master/docs/man/man5/ansible-modules.5.asciidoc) that covers what's there and all the options they take.

 Playbooks
 =========